lmparppei/Beat/README.md

 ### State of development

 Beat is under active development when I have the time -- or rather, desperately need a new feature myself.
 Worst bugs will usually be fixed ASAP.

-As of 1.1.0, the app is finally pretty stable and has remained very minimalistic.
+As of 1.1.0, the app is getting more and more stable.

-Some future considerations:
+Some future milestones & considerations:

 * Fixing the ancient Fountain open source stuff, incl. removing references to RegexKitLite
-* Show pages in edit view (probably not, though)
+* Show pages in edit view (this might turn out to be a bigger problem than expected)
 * Have Beat only allow happy endings (somewhat limiting)
 * Making the world a better place (not enough coding skills)
 * Planting some trees to fight climate change (WIP)

-### How can you help?
+### Can I help?

-Well, I'm not sure, but please do.
+Please do!
 As stated above, the person behind this project is not a real programmer.
 When I started the project, my understanding of Objective-C was little to none, and it shows.
-Though my code has been getting gradually better, there are still silly things going on.
+Though my code has been getting better, there are still silly things going on.
 Help, donations and feedback are highly appreciated!

-If you are here just to steal some code, the best stuff can be found under Parsing, Fountain and User Interface folders in the project.
+If you are here just to steal some code for your own Fountain editor, the best stuff can be found under Parsing, Fountain and User Interface folders in the project.
+Note that most of the code is under GPL, so you need to share your derivative work publicly.
+Interface elements are mostly unde MIT license.

 At times, to vent my frustration, I've included quotes from my favourite poets as comments in the code.
-They include Forough Farrokhzad, Marina Tsvetaeva and Charles Bukowski.
+They include Forough Farrokhzad, Marina Tsvetayeva and Charles Bukowski.
 All apologies.

 Lauri-Matti Parppei
 KAPITAN!